 The Group’s Board of Directors is comprised of the Non-Executive Chairman (to be announced), the Chief Executive Officer (based in Ukraine), the Chief Operations Officer (based in Italy), the Finance Director (based in the UK), and a Non-Executive Director (based in Canada).

 The Board considers that this structure is consistent with the nature and scope of the Group’s existing business; but is aware of the need to refresh its membership from time to time, and will consider appointing both Executive Directors and independent Non-Executive Directors in the future.

 The Group’s business is directed by the Board, with executive management carried out through the Chief Executive Officer and Chief Operations Officer.
 Day-to-day activities are managed through our offices in Ukraine, the United Kingdom and Canada.
-Richard Spinks, Executive Director and Chief Executive Officer, has overall responsibility for the Group’s trading activities, and Matteo Girlanda, Executive Director and Chief Operations Officer, is responsible for all wood chip operations.
+Richard Spinks, Executive Director and Chief Executive Officer, has overall responsibility for the Group’s trading activities.
 They are supported by a management team with specific responsibility for individual business units, financial, administrative and marketing functions, or the territories in which the Group is active.

 AEG’s corporate structure reflects the pattern of acquisition by the Group and the need, where appropriate, for operational, fiscal and other reasons, to have incorporated entities in particular territories.
 In addition to the UK PLC holding company, AEG has operating subsidiaries in the UK, Cyprus, Switzerland, Italy and Ukraine; and is a joint venture partner in a limited liability corporation (KAQUO LLC) in Canada.